Skip to content

 """

-if resolution is None:
+if origin is not None:

 sdf = sdf.withColumn(